MDrapchaty/URL-Shortener/README.md

 ```
 ## **Debug Tool**

-By creating an Environment variable of ` Debug=true ` on your local machine, you will turn on the debbuger which will create a detailed log for all route activity in the `logs` folder.
+By creating an Environment variable of ` DEBUG=true ` on your local machine, you will turn on the debbuger which will create a detailed log for all route activity in the `logs` folder.

 ## **Starting Point**